ZenyWay/zenypass/src/components/sfcs/authentication-page/terms-en.md

 ## ARTICLE 4 - ACCESS AND USE OF THE ZENYPASS SERVICE

-### 4.1 Creation of a User Account
+### 4.1 Creation of a User Vault

-Any use of the ZenyPass Service necessarily requires the User to create a user account
+Any use of the ZenyPass Service necessarily requires the User to create a user vault, or user account
-(The "User Account") through one of the ZenyPass Applications.
+(The "User Vault" or "Vault" or "User Account") through one of the ZenyPass Applications.

 To do this, the User must provide a valid email address, and choose a unique password
 (The "ZenyPass Password").
 The ZenyPass Password is one of the keys used to encrypt the different User Records.

-The User Account is strictly personal.
-Any access to the User Account using the ZenyPass e-mail address and password will be deemed to have been made by the User.
+The User Vault is strictly personal.
+Any access to the User Vault using the ZenyPass e-mail address and password will be deemed to have been made by the User.